 New Eating Disorder Specific Medicare Benefits Schedule (MBS) Item Numbers

-Commencing 1st November 2019, 64 NEW Medicare Benefits Schedule (MBS) item numbers will be introduced to support a model of evidence-based care for eligible patients living with an eating disorder.
+On 1 November 2019, 64 NEW Medicare Benefits Schedule (MBS) item numbers were introduced to support a model of evidence-based care for eligible patients living with an eating disorder.

 The new MBS item numbers for eating disorders are underpinned by the NEDC’s National Practice Standards for Eating Disorders, which promote a coordinated, consistent and multi-disciplinary approach to the treatment and management of eating disorders within Australia.

-- These item numbers are specific for patients with anorexia nervosa or with severe presentations of other eating disorders including bulimia nervosa, binge eating disorder and other specified feed and eating disorders (OSFED).
+These item numbers are specific for patients with anorexia nervosa, or with severe presentations of bulimia nervosa, binge eating disorder or other specified feed and eating disorders (OSFED) who meet the eligibility criteria.
 Practitioners should refer to the relevant diagnostic criteria set out in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-- The eligibility criteria for patients with diagnoses other than anorexia nervosa are:
+What is the eligibility criteria for patients with diagnoses other than anorexia nervosa?

-- The person has been assessed as having an Eating Disorders Examination Questionnaire (EDE-Q) score of 3 or more;
+b.
+The person has been assessed as having an Eating Disorders Examination Questionnaire (EDE-Q) score of 3 or more; and

-- The person's condition is characterised by rapid weight loss, or frequent binge eating, or inappropriate compensatory behaviours (3 or more occurrences per week);
+c.
+The person's condition is characterised by rapid weight loss, or frequent binge eating, or inappropriate compensatory behaviours (3 or more occurrences per week); and

-- The person has at least two of the following:
+d.
+The person has at least two of the following indicators:

-- Body weight less than 85% expected weight, where weight loss is directly attributable to the eating disorder;
+i. clinically underweight with body weight less than 85% of expected weight where weight loss is directly attributable to the eating disorder;

-- serious co-morbid medical or psychological conditions significantly impacting on medical or psychological health status with impacts on function;
+iii. serious comorbid medical or psychological conditions significantly impacting on medical or psychological health status with impacts on function;

-- the person has been admitted to hospital for an eating disorder in the previous 12 months;
+iv. the person has been admitted to a hospital for an eating disorder in the previous 12 months;

 - the development of an Eating Disorder Plan (EDP) by a medical practitioner (including a General Practitioner, Psychiatrist or Paediatrician);